flare-foundation/docs/docs/tech/glossary.md

 Attestation { #attestation }
 : A data proof provided to the [State Connector](#state_connector) by a decentralized network of Attestation Providers that confirms the validity or otherwise of any request.
-Each attestation within a round is added to a merkle trie from which the resulting root hash is the attestation proof for the round.
+Each attestation within a round is added to a [Merkle Tree](#merkle_tree) from which the resulting root hash is the attestation proof for the round.

-Attestation Provider { #attestation-provider }
+Attestation Provider { #attestation_provider }
 : Attestation providers play an essential role in the [attestation protocol](#attestation).
 They handle requests to provide attestations.
 These requests come in types called attestation types and have to be designed in such a way that they are [clear-cut decidable](#clear-cut_decidable).